resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 Now that everyone has logged in, we are going to play a short game of "[follow my leader](http://www.thefreedictionary.com/follow-my-leader)".
 As I have the big screen, I’m going to be the leader.
 So there!

 What I’d like you all to do is to follow along in your browsers, trying to do what I do.

-If you have any problems, simply hold up a red sticky note, I’ll stop, and someone will come to help you.
+    Now stop, and ask the audience to introduce themselves to the person on either side of them (if they don't know that person).
+Then let them know that these are the people that they will turn to first for help if they have any problems with the lesson.
+Only put up red cards if neither person on either side can't help them.
+    So if a read card goes up, you are expecting to see a row of red cards!

 And I’m going to be asking questions as we go long, just to see how well I’m doing!